Biden steps out of the room and finds legacy-defining wins

 The sometimes unsavory horse-trading required to win consensus often put the president deep in the weeds and short on inspiration.
 And the dramatic negotiating breakdowns on the way to an ultimate deal proved to be all the more tantalizing because Biden himself was a party to the talks.

 In the spring of 2021, Biden made a big show of negotiating directly with Sen. Shelley Moore Capito, R-W.Va., on an infrastructure bill, only to have the talks collapse over the scope of the package and how to finance it.
-At the same time, a separate bipartisan group had been quietly meeting on their own, discussing how to overhaul the nation’s transportation, water and broadband systems.
-After the White House gave its approval, that became the version that was shepherded into law.
+At the same time, a separate bipartisan group had been quietly meeting on its own, discussing how to overhaul the nation’s transportation, water and broadband systems.
+After the White House gave initial approval and then settled the final details with senators, that became the version that was shepherded into law.

 The president next tried to strike a deal on a sweeping social spending and climate package with Sen. Joe Manchin, going as far as inviting the West Virginia lawmaker to his home in Wilmington, Delaware, until the conservative Democrat abruptly pulled the plug on the talks in a Fox News interview.
 Manchin would later pick up the negotiations again, this time with just Senate Majority Leader Chuck Schumer, D-N.Y., and the two would eventually reach an agreement that is now on the verge of Senate approval after more than a year of legislative wrangling.